 Neighborhood Association Registration - For neighborhoods that want to become more involved in their community, the next step is to become an officially registered Neighborhood Association.
 Please complete the HOA Contact Information form to stay up to date with city notices and events.

 Neighborhood Block Parties - When the weather warms up, it’s time to think about gathering your neighbors for some weekend fun.
 By spending time with neighbors and strengthening those relationships, communities become more resilient in the face of unexpected shocks and stresses.
 Check out this article to learn more about the connection between community building and resilience, as well as other benefits cities across the country have experienced due to neighborhoods hosting block parties.

 Reserve the Neighborhood Block Party Trailer - The Neighborhood Program launched the Neighborhood Block Party Trailer the summer of 2019.
-After a successful first season we are hoping to bring the Block Party Trailer to many more neighborhoods in the year 2020!
-If you are interested in reserving the trailer, check out our resource page and contact firstname.lastname@example.org.
+The Trailer is available to rent any day of the week and is free for City residents.
+To make a reservation, please review the resource page and contact firstname.lastname@example.org.

 Neighborhood Clean-Up Tips - Organizing a neighborhood clean-up is a wonderful opportunity to get to know your neighbors and noticeably improve and beautify your neighborhood at the same time.
 During the Annual Spring Clean-Up the City provides information to help city residents get clean-up items to the street or alley at the designated time.
 The Annual Leaf Pick-Up offered by the City in the Fall provides for pick-up service for leaves raked to city streets.

 Use the City’s Neighborhood Program Resources - Neighborhood Program staff can assist you with organization and advertisement, provide ideas and information and help coordinate with other City departments as needed.
 The City Police Department has other services available to neighborhoods through its Community Resource Unit, such as the Neighborhood Watch Program.